foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD08-Creating-HTML-templates-for-your-actor-sheets.md

     if (!this.isEditable) return;

     // Add Inventory Item
-    html.find('.item-create').click(this._onItemCreate.bind(this));
+    html.on('click', '.item-create', this._onItemCreate.bind(this));

     // Delete Inventory Item
-    html.find('.item-delete').click(ev => {
+    html.on('click', '.item-delete', (ev) => {
-      const li = $(ev.currentTarget).parents(".item");
+      const li = $(ev.currentTarget).parents('.item');
-      const item = this.actor.items.get(li.data("itemId"));
+      const item = this.actor.items.get(li.data('itemId'));
       item.delete();
       li.slideUp(200, () => this.render(false));
     });

     // Active Effect management
+    html.on('click', '.effect-control', (ev) => {
+      const row = ev.currentTarget.closest('li');
+      const document =
+        row.dataset.parentId === this.actor.id
+          ? this.actor
+          : this.actor.items.get(row.dataset.parentId);
-    html.find(".effect-control").click(ev => onManageActiveEffect(ev, this.actor));
+      onManageActiveEffect(ev, document);
+    });

     // Rollable abilities.
-    html.find('.rollable').click(this._onRoll.bind(this));
+    html.on('click', '.rollable', this._onRoll.bind(this));

     // Drag events for macros.
     if (this.actor.isOwner) {
-      let handler = ev => this._onDragStart(ev);
+      let handler = (ev) => this._onDragStart(ev);
       html.find('li.item').each((i, li) => {
-        if (li.classList.contains("inventory-header")) return;
+        if (li.classList.contains('inventory-header')) return;
-        li.setAttribute("draggable", true);
+        li.setAttribute('draggable', true);
-        li.addEventListener("dragstart", handler, false);
+        li.addEventListener('dragstart', handler, false);
       });
     }
   }

 ```

 What's happening here?
 First, we're activating any listeners that Foundry itself defines with `super.activateListeners(html)`.
+This includes making sure our input fields update the document, make our editors interactive, and enable any file pickers we have.

-Our `item-edit` listener happens at this point because it works by rendering the item sheet, which would work for both users who can only view the item's sheet and owners who can actually edit it as well.
+Our `item-edit` listener happens first because it works by rendering the item sheet, which would work for both users who can only view the item's sheet and owners who can actually edit it as well.
 To actually retrieve the item, we're finding the `<li>` tag based on the click event target and then reading the `item-id` data attribute (which gets converted to camel case `itemId` in this context).
 Once we have the item from the item ID, we can render its sheet.

 Second, we're returning early if the sheet isn't editable (which usually means an observer has it open rather than the sheet owner).

 Third, we're defining a click listener for `item-create`.
-We went into detail earlier about what the `_onItemCreate()` method did, so we'll skip over that here.
+We went into detail in the previous tutorial about what the `_onItemCreate()` method did, so we'll skip over that here.

 Fourth, we're defining a click listener for `item-delete`.
 This is similar to `item-edit` from before.
 First we grab the element for the list item that's a parent of the button being clicked, which is what `$(ev.currentTarget).parents('.item')` does.
 Since we have the `data-item-id` attribute on the list items, we can than use the actor's methods to either get the owned item and render it's item sheet or delete the owned item, depending on which listener we're in.
 If we're deleting the item, we also do a small animation with `li.slideUp()` to animate getting rid of the item.
+Like most things in javascript, there's many ways to perform this kind of operation; when you look at other existing systems like `crucible`, `dnd5e`, or `swade` they may implement this kind of logic differently and with different accessors.

 There are examples of additional listeners in here as well for more advanced usage.